mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 #### Functional Settings

 * `tick` : The interval at which the emitter will check for more events.
 * `timeUnit` : The timeunit that the aforementioned `tick` is measured in.
-By default we measure this in seconds.
+By default, we measure this in seconds.
 * `sendLimit` : The upper limit of events that can be grabbed from the database per sending session, this in place to avoid consuming overt amounts of memory in case of huge event ingress.
-On weaker devices this can be tuned down to and on beefier devices can be greatly increased.
+On weaker devices, this can be tuned down to and on beefier devices can be greatly increased.
 * `emptyLimit` : The amount of times that the emitter is allowed to fail a check before it will release its Thread back to the pool.

 [Back to top](#top)

 <a name="emitter-works" />

 ### 5.2 How the Emitter works

 The Emitter is configured and setup to run as a background process so it never blocks on the Main Thread or on the UI Thread of the device it is on.